Koumbaya/wumpus/README.md

 ![screenshot2](screenshot2.png)

 ### TODO:
-* Add a way to move directly instead of move + number
 * Probably a few refactors of the state machine.
 * Refactor object placement, availability (wump3/advanced) and found status.
 * Checks & reroll of pits location on maps where that could be impossible to solve (`5` and `6` only ?).
 Might be not needed with Wumpus' 3 features.